gtri/scrimmage/CONTRIBUTING.md

         $ py.test test_cpplint.py

+   The entire Scrimmage Directory can be formatted via:

+        $ cd scripts/
+        $ ./format_all.sh

 3. Push a commit with a meaningful message to your own fork.

 4. If you have multiple commits related to the same feature, please consider